 Here's Tommy doing his version of "Oh How I Wish I Was in Peoria", me doing "Bidin' My Time", and Jim doing "Jerusalem Morning", a song he learned from his father.
 All three tunes are from a gig at Central Michigan University, Mt.
 Pleasant, Michigan, in October 1983.
-Special thanks to John Sheffler at WCMU FM for digging these up!)
+(Special thanks to John Sheffler at WCMU FM for digging these up!)
 Also, here are two tunes from my latest show.

 "Oh How I Wish I Was in Peoria" (H. Wood, B. Rose & M. Dixon)